Developing a UI with Vue, Part 5: The Multi-Step Form

 Each handler is set up with the following logic:

-is equal to 1, so that it can only get as far as 2.
-I've also set up logic to ensure thatusername
+incrementSteponly works whenstepis equal to 1, so that it can only get as far as 2.
+I've also set up logic to ensure thatusernameandemailare provided before the user is able to move onto step 2.decrementSteponly works whenstepis equal to 2, so that it can only get as far as 1.

 <BaseButton v-if="step === 1" @click="incrementStep">Continue</BaseButton>